My first Chrome extension

 })

-You don't need to wrap your code in document.addEventListener('DOMContentLoaded', () => {...}).
+You do not need to wrap your code in document.addEventListener('DOMContentLoaded', () => {...}).

 Conclusion